 This is a laughable Premier.
 She has been responsible for the Big Build for the last 10 years.
 There is Westminster accountability.
-She is ultimately responsible for this - every woman that was abused on taxpayer-funded construction sites and bikies earning \$11,000 a week for not turning up.
-No wonder we have about \$4 billion of blowouts on the Metro Tunnel, where bikies and CFMEU bosses are just filing invoices and not even showing up.
+She is ultimately responsible for this - for every woman that was abused on a taxpayer-funded construction site and for bikies earning \$11,000 a week for not turning up.
+No wonder we have about \$4 billion of blowouts on the Metro Tunnel if bikies and CFMEU bosses are just filing invoices and not even showing up.
 How many invoices have been put in for inclement weather - that might come out soon - on the Metro Tunnel underground?
 Ghost shifts - really?
-Mr Berger said the government will not tolerate this kind of stuff.
-Yet you not only tolerate it, you all aid and abet it.
+Mr Berger said the government will not tolerate this kind of stuff, yet you not only tolerate it but all aid and abet it.